ENROLL A CHILD

 Big Brothers Big Sisters also provides child safety tips to you and your child, and we welcome your questions and feedback.
 Throughout the life of the match, our professional staff will be in ongoing communication with you, your child, and your child’s Big.
 It’s the best way to build a strong relationship that will have the greatest impact on your child’s future success.

-For more information about enrolling a child, please contact Stacia Kirkham, Enrollment Specialist, at info@bbbslaf.org or 765-446-2227.
+For more information about enrolling a child, please contact Stacia Peters, Enrollment Specialist, at info@bbbslaf.org or 765-446-2227.